Kether180/Wind_Turbines_electrical_diagram.IoT/README.md

 Automation Process that Recognize Electrical Diagrams (SVG) and their Objects by the time it’s been uploaded in our Cloud/UI, which is connected with our Wind farms.

+Angular Framework CLI 8
+TypeScript,Rest API JSON
+CSS3,HTML5
+Node.js
-Angular Framework CLI 8,TypeScript,Css3,JavaScript,Html5.Node.js,Jenkins,Rest API JSON, Git SourceTree, Microsoft Visio SVG Files.
+Jenkins, Git SourceTree, Microsoft Visio SVG Files.

 ## Getting started